osrf/gazebo_design/transmission/transmission.md

 1. Create a Transmission object in SDF.
 1. Create a Controller object that has access to Actuator plugin and Joint Sensor plugin.

+So in a way, Actuator, Transmission or Encoder are glorified SDF models, each can be composed of Joints, Links and convenience function calls to model members in Gazebo.

+How FIXED are these glorified SDF models?
+What do we allow users to change?
+What do we not allow users to tweak?
+If we impose any kind of structures to these models, will the imposed structure become a barrier to modeling certain types of objects?
+These are all questions to be answered here.

 #### Open Questions